adaptive/db-connect/README.md

 In the future, we may consider adding support for more databases such as Oracle, MongoDB, and Redis.
 If you want to contribute you can track the code in the [`cloudflared`](https://github.com/cloudflare/cloudflared/tree/master/dbconnect) repository.

+CouchDB and PouchDB use HTTP endpoints, therefore these databases can connect directly to Argo Tunnel not requiring the use of `db-connect`.

 # Documentation

 ## `new DbConnect(options)`